joanwolk/minuet/readme.md

 - add tests, both for backend and views

 ## How do I run Minuet?
-- Open index.html in your browser.
+- Open [Minuet](https://dl.dropboxusercontent.com/u/20193004/minuet/minuet.html) in your browser.
 That was easy!

 ## How do I deploy Minuet?
+- It's a set of static files (HTML, JavaScript, CSS), so you can host a copy pretty much anywhere.
+I used Dropbox, because it made getting started really fast and easy.

 ## How is Minuet licensed?